nglthu/OOP_References/Practice_week5.md

 #### 5. Mock Presentation

-Each Group carries their mock presentation in front of the class
+Each Group carries out their mock presentation in front of the class

 Questions and Answers